ThalaLabs/surf/README.md

 npm i @thalalabs/surf aptos
 ```

-If you want to use the React hooks, install the `@aptos-labs/wallet-adapter-react` additionally.
+If you want to use the React Hooks, install the `@aptos-labs/wallet-adapter-react` additionally.
+Those React Hooks will be moved to a separate package in near future.

 ### Start